mjvn9/Telling-Stories-With-Data-Portfolio/critique-by-design-women-parliament.md

 My first goal was to break the information into **two visuals** that complemented each other instead of one overly busy one:

-1. **A simple line chart** that focuses on only a handful of countries
-   (top performers, lowest performers, and the EU average).
+1. **A simple line chart** that focuses on only a handful of countries (top performers, lowest performers, and the EU average).

-2. **A bar chart** showing where those same countries stand today.
+2. **A bar chart** showing where those same countries stand as of the latest year of data, 2019.

 Another goal was to preserve the time element, but also give viewers a snapshot that clearly shows the gap between leaders and laggards.
 I also experimented with grouping colors by meaning (greens for high representation, oranges for low) to give the visuals a more narrative feel.